Different Parts of the Brain and Their Amazing Functions

 1- The Cerebrum

-Located front and center, the cerebrum, accounts for a whopping 80% of the human brain.
-The cerebrum is separated into two halves, the left and right hemisphere.
+Located front and center, the cerebrum parts account for a whopping 80% of the human brain.
+The cerebrum parts and functions is separated into two halves, the left and right hemisphere.
 Each hemisphere controls the opposite side of the body’s motor functions.
 More specifically, the left controls the right, and the right controls the left.

-Areas within the cerebrum interact with each other through an intricate internal highway comprised of nerve fibers called white matter.
-The most extensive white matter system in the cerebrum is called the corpus callosum, which connects both the left and right hemispheres.
+Areas within the functions of cerebrum interact with each other through an intricate internal highway comprised of nerve fibers called white matter.
+The most extensive white matter system in the cerebrum parts is called the corpus callosum, which connects both the left and right hemispheres.

 Primary cerebrum functions include: